barthelnils/Erosion_modelling_ANN/README.md

-# Soil Erosion Modelling – LOAO Machine Learning Framework
+# Soil Erosion Modelling – LOAO

 This repository provides a fully reproducible workflow for modelling soil erosion using four machine-learning approaches: